 Bloodtwig dogwood (Cornus sanguinea ‘Midwinter Fire’)

-This shrub shines in three seasons: fragrant white spring flowers, brilliant golden fall leaves, and red stems in winter.
-For best winter stem color, cut the shrub back hard in early spring.
+This shrub offers interest across three seasons: white spring flowers, golden fall foliage and vivid red stems in winter.

-To enjoy both flowers and stems, cut only half of the stems each year.
-Grows 5 to 6 feet tall and wide, prefers full sun, and needs regular water.
+For the best winter stem color, prune hard in early spring.
+To balance flowers and stem color, remove only half the stems each year.
+Grows 5–6 feet tall and wide, prefers full sun and needs regular water.

 Hardy to Zone 4.